alexculea/Preboot-Oxide/README.md

 ## Footnotes
 *: Using unattended install setups it is possible to customize any aspect of the OS install such that all installs are reproducible.

-**: As both the OS DHCP client and Preboot-Oxide need port 68, the client operation has to be interrupted to start the boot server.
-This should be fine in most scenarios if the network was already configured and the DHCP client can be stopped safely - however long term effects could include network disconnection if the network configuration is changed while the DHCP client is off or if the boot server was configured as a service, it could interfere in raising up the networks due to an erroring client.
-One possible workaround is to ensure that the network is up first, then stop the client and then start the server.
-This should allow both functions normally for the duration of the IP lease.
-A fully compatible solution is still being researched for Debian, to submit a proposal please don't hesitate to open an issue.